Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-a-web-application-that-consumes-a-backend-service.md

-# Deploy a web application that consumes a backend service
+# Deploy a Web Application that Consumes a Backend Service

 Choreo is an Internal Developer Platform (IDevP) that simplifies building, deploying, monitoring, and managing cloud-native applications.